deckhouse/deckhouse/modules/015-admission-policy-engine/docs/README.md

       rule: MustRunAs
 ```

-In order to have that policy applied, the target namespace should be labeled with the `enforce: "mypolicy"` label.
+To apply the policy, it will be sufficient to set the label `enforce: "mypolicy"` on the desired namespace.

 ### Modifying Kubernetes resources